nus-cs2103-AY2223S1/tp/docs/team/chao890.md

 #### Contributions to the DG
 * Edited implementation details for:
-  * Delete
+  * `delete`
 * Added implementation details for:
   * [To Be Updated]

 #### Contributions to the team-based tasks
-* Helped to create and distribute issues
+* Helped to create and distribute issues.
-* Contributed to manual testing of application to find bugs
+* Contributed to manual testing of application to find bugs.
-* Oversaw documentation work
+* Oversaw documentation work.

 #### Reviewing Contributions
 * Pull Requests reviewed: